PierreMarchand20/personal_webpage/content/post/2019_06_Extensions_for_VS_Code/index.md

 The community around VS Code is really active and brings a lot of new features to this editor.
 Microsoft (who develops the core of VS Code) also pushes for new developments and regularly adds new features.
 Each time I had a problem with an extension, I contacted the people who were developing it and I always received useful help and advise, so do not hesitate to leave issues (after checking that it had not already been done of course :wink:).

-*Do not hesitate to contact me if you have any remarks or questions !*
+*Do not hesitate to contact me if you have any remarks or questions!*